thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Let's Build a Compiler, by Jack W. Crenshaw](https://compilers.iecc.com/crenshaw/): a fifteen-part series written from 1988 to 1995 about writing a compiler from a custom-made language to Motorola 68k assembly language, in Pascal.

+- [Make a Lisp](https://github.com/kanaka/mal): a language-agnostic tutorial for making a Lisp-like with tail-call optimization, macros, file I/O and exception handling.

 <h2 id="tinybins">small programs</h2>

 - [kilo, by antirez](https://github.com/antirez/kilo): a text editor with syntax highlighting and incremental search, implemented in 1000 lines of C code (as counted by `cloc`).